 The final piece of advice that we have is if you have any bathroom or kitchen sinks that connect to the outside wall in your business or home, we recommend opening the cabinets to allow warm air to circulate and help those pipes avoid freezing.

 By taking care of these steps, you are setting up your home for a safe winter and minimizing the chance of any unexpected issues.
-If there are any concerns over whether or not you properly did each step, don’t hesitate to call a professional to have your home thoroughly inspected.
+If there are any concerns over whether or not you properly did each step, don’t hesitate to call a local plumber to have your home thoroughly inspected and maintained.